Mixolyde/clueless-play/README.md

 clueless-play
 =============

-Clueless Server Implementation using Play Framework in Scala.
+A Clue-less server implementation using the Play Framework in Scala.

 This application is the server which allows one or more players to play a game of Clue-less, which is like Clue, but with simplified board movement.
 This code establishes the RESTful server for maintaining the state of games and handling move instructions.
-Eventually will provide a web interface for viewing and playing the game.
+Eventually it will provide a web interface for viewing and playing the game.

 Instructions